 Organic Matter: Organic matter content is considered the single, most important soil property affecting pesticide breakdown by microorganisms.
 Organic matter in the soil provides more surface area for adsorption, increases the soil’s ability to hold water and degrade pesticides, and nourishes microorganisms, all of which reduce pesticide leaching into groundwater.
 Soil organic matter can be increased by incorporating crop residues, adding manure, and growing cover crops.

-Soil texture: The proportions of sand, silt, and clay affect the movement of water through soil.
+Soil texture: The proportions of sand, silt, and clay affect the movement of water through the soil.
 Coarse-textured soils containing more sand particles have large pores and are highly permeable, allowing water to move through rapidly.
 Pesticides carried by water through coarse-textured soil are more likely to reach and contaminate groundwater.
 Clay-textured soils have low permeability.
 A soil containing large proportions of clay holds more water and adsorbs more chemicals from the water.
 This slows the downward movement of chemicals, helps increase the chance of degradation and adsorption to soil particles, and reduces the chance of groundwater contamination.

 Structure: Loosely packed soil particles allow speedy movement of water through the soil.
 Tightly compacted soil holds water back like a dam, not allowing water to move freely through it.
 There are several ways that openings and channels can be created for water movement.
 For example, burrows dug by mammals and earthworms create openings for water to move.
 Freezing and thawing creates fissures or cracks in soil and rock, breaking up compacted particles.
-Plant roots penetrate soil, creating excellent water channels when they die and rot away.
-These openings and channels may permit relatively rapid water movement, even through some clay soils.
+Plant roots penetrate the soil, creating excellent water channels when they die and rot away.
+These openings and channels may permit relatively rapid water movement, even through, some clay soils.

 Soil Water Content: The amount of water already in the soil has a direct bearing on whether rain or irrigation results in the recharging of groundwater and possible leaching of pesticides into the aquifer.
 Soluble chemicals are more likely to reach groundwater when soil water content approaches or is at saturation.
-Saturation is typical in the spring when rain and snowmelt occurs.
+Saturation is typical in the spring when rain and snowmelt occur.
 On the other hand, when soils are dry, the added water just fills the pores in the soil near the soil surface, making it unlikely that the water will reach the groundwater supply.

 Site Characteristics that Affect Leaching

 Depth to Groundwater: Varying depths of soil separate the water table from the earth’s surface.
 Soil protects the groundwater by providing an opportunity for pesticide adsorption and degradation, particularly in those layers at or near the soil surface.
 The greater the depth to the water table, the more protection the groundwater has from contamination.
-When the water table is high, or close to the surface, it is more vulnerable to contamination.
+When the water table is high or close to the surface, it is more vulnerable to contamination.

 Changes in the depth to groundwater are normal.
 The water table is usually higher during the spring and autumn when rain is frequent, and lower during the summer.
 In the summer, the active water uptake by plants, high evaporation rate, and large amounts of water being pumped from wells may lower the water table.